vtex-apps/store-discussion/README.md

+# Store Discussion

-# Central repo of issues
+> Central repo of issue creation and discussions.